Pavanhs1808/Mydropp/README.md

    ```
    MONGODB_URI=mongodb+srv://<username>:<password>@<cluster-url>/dropmart?retryWrites=true&w=majority
    ```
-   (Replace placeholders with your actual MongoDB Atlas credentials)
+   (Replace placeholders with your actual MongoDB Atlas credentials or connect it to a local MongoDB server)

 6. Run the MongoDB seed script to populate the database:
    ```